Ouranosinc/xclim/docs/sdba.rst

 Bias adjustment and downscaling algorithms
 ==========================================

-`xarray` data structures allow for relatively straightforward implementations of simple bias-adjustment and downscaling algorithms documented in :ref:`Adjustment methods`.
+`xarray` data structures allow for relatively straightforward implementations of simple bias-adjustment and downscaling algorithms documented in :ref:`Adjustment Methods <sdba:SDBA User API>`.
 Each algorithm is split into `train` and `adjust` components.
 The `train` function will compare two DataArrays `x` and `y`, and create a dataset storing the *transfer* information allowing to go from `x` to `y`.
 This dataset, stored in the adjustment object, can then be used by the `adjust` method to apply this information to `x`. `x` could be the same `DataArray` used for training, or another `DataArray` with similar characteristics.

 For example, given a daily time series of observations `ref`, a model simulation over the observational period `hist` and a model simulation over a future period `sim`, we would apply a bias-adjustment method such as *detrended quantile mapping* (DQM) as::